Himangshu-Pathak/Adidas-Sales-Data-Dashboard/README.md

 # Adidas Sales Data Dashboard

 This is a basic interactive dashboard made in MS Excel to visualize the sales data of Adidas in United States of the years - 2020 and 2021.
-The dashoboard has been made involving the use of pivot tables and various charts like bar charts, pie charts, line graphs.
+The dashboard has been made involving the use of pivot tables and various charts like bar charts, pie charts, line graphs.
 And it has been made interactive by using slicers.